NicholasMutsaerts/nicholasmutsaerts.github.io/it-guides.md

 - [How to troubleshoot networking issues in Linux](pdf/How to troubleshoot networking issues in Linux.pdf)
 - [How to keep your computer secure](pdf/How to keep your computer secure (Linux).pdf)
 - Virtual lab setup (Coming Soon)
--  VirtualBox is an essential tool for building and managing multiple virtual environments, allowing users to experiment without risk.
-Ubuntu offers a [walkthrough guide on creating an Ubuntu](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview) desktop virtual machine.
+-  VirtualBox enables safe experimentation with multiple virtual environments, and Ubuntu offers a [walkthrough guide on creating an Ubuntu](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview) desktop virtual machine.
-- [Zorin OS](https://help.zorin.com/docs/getting-started/install-zorin-os-in-virtualbox/) also have a VirtualBox guide.
+- [Zorin OS](https://help.zorin.com/docs/getting-started/install-zorin-os-in-virtualbox/) also provides a VirtualBox guide.
 - [Install and Configure Samba (Ubuntu Guide)](https://ubuntu.com/tutorials/install-and-configure-samba#1-overview)

 ### Microsoft 365